-- 3.13 A full Priority Species survey and assessment may not be required when: - 1.
-Following consultation by the applicant at the pre-application stage where the LPA has stated in writing that no Priority Species surveys and assessments are required. - 2.
-It is clear that no Priority Species are present, despite the guidance in the above table indicating that they are likely, and the applicant is able to provide evidence with the planning application to demonstrate that such species are absent (for example, this might be in the form of a letter or brief report from a suitably qualified and experienced person, or a relevant local nature conservation organisation). - It is clear that the development proposal will not affect any Priority Species present, then only limited information needs to be submitted.
-This information should, however: - a. demonstrate that there will be no significant effect on any Priority Species present; and - b. include a statement acknowledging that the applicant is aware that it is a criminal offence to disturb or harm protected species should they subsequently be found or disturbed. - 3.14 In some situations, it may be appropriate for an applicant to provide a Priority Species survey and assessment for only one or a few of the species shown in the table above for example, those that are likely to be affected by a particular activity.
+- 3. It is clear that the development proposal will not affect any Priority Species present, then only limited information needs to be submitted.
+This information should, however: - a. demonstrate that there will be no significant affect on any Priority Species present; and - b. include a statement acknowledging that the applicant is aware that it is a criminal offence to disturb or harm protected species should they subsequently be found or disturbed. - In some situations, it may be appropriate for an applicant to provide a Priority Species survey and assessment for only one or a few of the species shown in the table above e.g. those that are likely to be affected by a particular activity.
 Applicants should make clear which species are included in the assessment and which are not and why the exceptions apply.